washingtonyachtclub/documents/WYC_Policies.md

 Quarterly membership dues paid during Autumn Quarter cover the entirety of Winter Quarter for members who remain a full-time student during both periods.

 #### Policy for Graduating Students
 Annual student memberships do not carry over if the student status of a Member changes during the time period covered by the annual membership.
-For each of the quarters affected, the Member will receive a refund equal to single-quarter membership dues for quarterly membership, or one-quarter of the annual membership dues paid.
+For each of the quarters affected, the Member will receive a refund equal to single-quarter membership dues for quarterly membership, or one-fourth of the annual membership dues paid.

 ### Effective Dates
 Dues are effective from the date that instruction begins for the quarter(s) covered by the membership, as provided in the University of Washington Academic Calendar.
 Dues are effective until the day before instruction begins for the quarter immediately following the last quarter to which they are applicable.